NetworkingUniversity/IPtables.Knowledge/Persist on Reboot/iptables-persistent package/readme.md

 https://launchpad.net/iptables-persistent
 https://launchpad.net/ubuntu/+source/iptables-persistent

-there is only a source package!
+There is only a source package!
 Build from source and run.

+Or download from Launchpad: https://launchpad.net/iptables-persistent/+download